Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 1/5
-**Very Good - Exceeds expectations**
+**Poor - Needs significant revision**

-The samples relating to 'novel' are related to the concept of storytelling but could apply to movies as well.
-They generate productive ambiguity, making the answer less obvious.
+The misinformed clues are largely ineffective.
+The first clue, 'A collection of writings, bound together, telling a story or conveying information to the reader,' is a direct definition of 'book' and does not create productive ambiguity for 'movie' or suggest alternative interpretations in a subtle way.
+It's too specific to an incorrect choice.
+The second clue is better, being vague enough to apply to multiple choices, but the first clue's directness undermines the set's purpose.

 ✅ Strengths:
 - Attempt to create ambiguity